LifeJiggy/Solidify/README.md

-# 🔐 SoliGuard - Web3 Smart Contract Security Auditor
+# 🔐 Solidify - Web3 Smart Contract Security Auditor

 > **Catch vulnerabilities before attackers do.**

-SoliGuard is an AI-powered smart contract security auditor built for Web3 developers.
+Solidify is an AI-powered smart contract security auditor built for Web3 developers.
 Paste Solidity code, upload a `.sol` file, or scan any live on-chain contract — and get back a structured threat report with plain-English explanations, severity scores, and AI-generated secure patches.

-Built at **GDG Abuja × Build with AI Sprint Hackathon** by Team SoliGuard.
+Built at **GDG Abuja × Build with AI Sprint Hackathon** by Team Solidify. ecosystem — Solidify hunts Web3.
-Part of the **TCP (The Coding Peace)** ecosystem — *Ghost hunts Web2, SoliGuard hunts Web3.*

 ---